I Can Only Sleep With the Light On

 The Consequences of Sleep Debt

-Sleep debt is the number that best predicts how you feel and function during the day.
+Sleep debt predicts how you feel and function during the day.
 When you’re sleep deprived, your body feels the effects.
 If you don’t get enough sleep on a regular basis, you can develop chronic sleep debt which can lead to weight gain, obesity, type 2 diabetes, high blood pressure heart disease and certain cancers.

 Light sleepers are annoying

 If you are a light sleeper you may be more irritable, have trouble focusing, or feel like you can’t think straight.
 Short-term sleep debt increases your risk of accidents and negatively impacts your immune system, metabolism, cognitive abilities, and attention span.

 There are things you can do to help reduce your sleep debt and improve your overall health.
 The most important aspect of sleep hygiene is light exposure .
 Keep lights dim at night and avoid using electronic devices in bed .
 Sleep with the lights on will make you more likely to suffer from insomnia and other sleep disorders